Ryan-Donovan33/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach will change the original values in the array while .map creates an entire new array and doesn't change the original.

 2. What is the difference between a function and a method?

+    A method is a function that is a value of an object.
+While a does not need an object associated with it.

 3. What is closure?

+    Closure is a combination of a function bulded together with references to its surrounding.

 4. Describe the four rules of the 'this' keyword.

+    Global Object Binding - "this" applies to the entire global scope so the entire object.
+    Implicit Binding - When a method is hard coded on a object.
+Whatever is to the left of the dot becomes the context for this.
+    New Binding - "this" referes to a specifc instance of object.
+Refers to the instance the method is called on.
+    Explicit Binding - Whenever JS call or apply method is used, 'this' is explicityly defined. 'this' is equal to the object.

 5. Why do we need super() in an extended class?

+    We need super() because we need to pass the parents parameters into the extended class object.

 ## Project Set up